lmntal/shapetype/README.md

 ```

 Note that this makeshift checking will not ensure that the target graph does not include nonterminal symbols, so you should check this manually.
-Also, you need to specify the appropriate ordering of free links to use this makeshift, while the normal implementation of graph type ckecking finds the ordering automatically.
+Also, you need to specify the appropriate ordering of free links to use this makeshift, while the normal implementation of graph type checking finds the ordering automatically.

 ## Advanced Usage
 ```bash